H2SO4T/ARES/Readme.md

 # Working with Apple Silicon (M1 SoCs)

 Using ARES on Apple Silicon is possible, but the configuration is a bit longer.
-The onfiguration steps are similar, except the Python part.
+The configuration steps are identical, except for the Python part.

 We have tested this procedure on a Mac Mini 16Gb, Python3.9 and a real device.

 ## Install Miniconda and Setup